OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 - Copy the **Mass accuracy** metanode into the workflow behind the **QCEmbedder** node and connect it.
 The qcML will be passed on and the Mass accuracy plots added.
 The information needed was already collected by the **QCCalculator**.
 - Do the same with the **TIC** metanode so that your qcML file will get passed on and enriched on each step.

 R Dependencies: This section requires that the R packages `ggplot2` and scales are both installed.
-This is the same procedure as in this [section](#advanced-visualization).
+This is the same procedure as in this <a href="#advanced-visualization">section</a>.
 In case that you use an R installation where one or both of them are not yet installed, open the **R Snippet** nodes inside the metanodes you just used (double-click).
 Edit the script in the *R Script* text editor from:

 ```r
 #install.packages("ggplot2")